first-rust-competition/first-rust-competition/cargo-frc/README.md

 You can then run `cargo frc deploy` in your robot code package.

-## Limitations

-Currently, you must deploy once with GradleRIO/ant/whatever at least once before `cargo frc` will work.
-As of yet, I have not figured out an easy way to fetch versioned shared libraries to deploy.
-Ideally I could use crates.io and associated versioning.

 ## Roadmap

 - [x] MVP to streamline `wpilib` testing and development
-- [ ] Test windows support
+- [ ] Test windows support, decide whether to add it
-- [ ] Deploy shared libraries
+- [x] Deploy shared libraries
 - [ ] Automatic debugging support with `gdb` and its server

 ## License